 Mother Helene and father Fernando are the most established breeding pair in the country and have resided in Blackpool since 2008 and 2009 respectively.

 The foal has been named Wakanda by keepers, a fictional country in Sub-Saharan Africa and created by Marvel Comics that is home to Black Panther.
 She can be seen, along with her parents and brother, in the zoo’s Zebra paddock.

-Her arrival is critical to the European Endangered Species Breeding Programme, with just 9000 individuals left in the wild and 235 in 54 international institutions, including 11 animals across four British zoos.
+Her arrival is critical to the European Endangered Species Breeding Programme.
+The international studbook for Hartmann’s mountain Zebras listed the total population in 2011 at about 8300, with 177 in captivity, including 11 animals across four British zoos.